 - Visit the ERLI site to learn more and view costs.

-To be admitted into a degree program, international students who will not be graduating from an English educational system within the last two years, or for whom English is not the primary language, must submit official TOEFL, IELTS, Duolingo or Cambridge scores.
+To be admitted into a degree program, international students who will not be graduating from an English educational system within the last two years, or for whom English is not the primary language, must submit official TOEFL, IELTS, Duolingo, EIKEN or Cambridge scores.
 The preferred minimum TOEFL score for admissions is 213 (computer-based), 79 (IBT Internet-based) or 8.5 (Essentials).
 The preferred IELTS score is 6.0.
 The preferred Duolingo score is 105.
 The preferred EIKEN score is Pre-1.
 The preferred Cambridge score is 170.

 The following nations recognize English as an official language:

 - South Africa

 - Northern Ireland

 - Cayman Islands

 - St. Kitts & Nevis

 - St. Vincent & the Grenadines

 - Trinidad and Tobago